As Much as Humanity Can Hope for in the Long Term

 I hope you enjoy this conversation with Jaan Tallinn:

-In this article, I’ll explore Jaan’s position on the Intelligence Trajectory Political Matrix (ITPM), and highlight some of the more interesting takeaways from the episode itself.
+In this article, I’ll explore Jaan’s position on the Intelligence Trajectory Political Matrix (ITPM) and highlight some of the more interesting takeaways from the episode itself.

-The entire AGI Destinations series of interviews hinges in part on discussions around the ITPM (full article here) – a tool for roughly mapping possible future involving man, cyborgs, and AI.
+The entire AGI Destinations series of interviews hinges in part on discussions around the ITPM (full article here) – a tool for roughly mapping possible futures involving man, cyborgs, and AI.
 The ITPM isn’t intended to be a permanent label for a thinker, but rather, a reference point to the future they’re currently aiming to move towards.

 Jaan was very careful not to place himself in any specific cell – even with some repeated encouragement in reminding him that placements are intentionally temporary, and aren’t permanent labels.
-He is rather clear in advocating against ravenous AGI advancement, and slowing down development and open-source initiatives to define a kind of global governance structure before pushing ahead on AGI.
+He is rather clear in advocating against ravenous AGI advancement and slowing down development and open-source initiatives to define a kind of global governance structure before pushing ahead on AGI.

 That said, my best tentative guess for Jaan’s position would be in B2, based on his perspectives shared in our episode.
-His opinion on risk and open source seem to map relatively well with our first guest in the series, Dr. Yoshua Bengio.
+His opinion on risk and open source seems to map relatively well with our first guest in the series, Dr. Yoshua Bengio.

 Jaan is clear that he’d like to have a “better deal” than 2% risk of all humans being killed.
 He advocates for a pause on the AGI race, and an opportunity to more thoroughly explore pathways of development that might give us a higher chance of a glorious future (for humans and posthuman life), and an even lower probability of total annihilation.